-Yes, the 19th Amendment is about voting rights for women.
-But in a country built on the concept that voting is the ultimate act of civic engagement, ratification of the amendment signaled something even deeper: it affirmed the public role of women in our nation’s social, civic, and policy-making realms.
+In a country built on the concept that voting is the ultimate act of civic engagement, ratification of the 19th Amendment not only codified voting rights for women, it also signaled something even deeper: it affirmed the public role of women in our nation’s social, civic, and policy-making realms.

-As we commemorate both the centennial of the 19th Amendment and the 104th birthday of the National Park Service, we’re highlighting a few women who harnessed their public voices to protect powerfully important American places.
+In 2020, as we commemorated both the centennial of the 19th Amendment and the 104th birthday of the National Park Service, we highlighted a few women who harnessed their public voices to protect extraordinary American places.
 From rich, naturally diverse ecosystems and landscapes to sites that call on us to be strong stewards of our nation’s future, today these places are units of the National Park System.

 Marjory Stoneman Douglas | Everglades National Park